dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 	- Protocol: [Circulating tumor DNA guided adjuvant chemotherapy in stage II colon cancer (MEDOCC-CrEATE): study protocol for a trial within a cohort study | BMC Cancer | Full Text](https://bmccancer.biomedcentral.com/articles/10.1186/s12885-020-07252-y)
 	- Currently enrolling: search for more

-Throughout the literature, tumor-informed approaches have by far been the most frequently employed strategy.
+Throughout the literature, tumor-informed approaches have by far been the most frequently employed strategy to assess the presence of ctDNA an MRD.

 ### SafeSeqS approach: the DYNAMIC studies